OpenTurbineCoDe/OpenTurbineCoDe/README.md

 # Open Turbine Control co-Design

-This is a repository for the Open Turbine Control co-Designm code.
+This is a repository for the Open Turbine Control co-Design code.
 *This software is in BETA version.*

 The Master framework provides: